 We would love to congratulate Happyr Health, the winner of CUE’s 2k competition in the Software Category!

-Like 1 in 10 children, Nicola suffers from migraines.
+Like 1 in 10 children, Nicola suffers from migraine.
 Nicola is a migraine patient for more than 16 years.
 She has a deep understanding of the patients and parents needs.
 Cornelius was suffering from chronic abdominal pain as a child and he worked for >5 years as a paramedic.
 For both founders, it is a very personal mission to help and transform the healthcare system.

 Children with migraines mainly receive pharmaceutical support.
 Their health condition continues to affect their psychological & social well-being severely.
 Happyr Health’s digital solutions provide children worldwide with access to cost-effective psychotherapy.
 This can reduce their current levels of pain intensity & frequency.
 The digital solution aims to reduce the risk of the child developing anxiety and depression.
 Hence, Happyr Health’s solution positively impacts a sufferer’s quality of life.

 Furthermore, Happyr Health can reduce the economic burden of chronic pain, as its self-care cognitive behavioural interventions can reduce the need for medication & high-touch inpatient hospital visits.
 Happyr Health not only introduces new approaches to seemingly unsolvable problems but will transform paediatric pain management from a one-sided (biological) to a multidisciplinary treatment approach.
 Happyr Health’s personalised treatment can deliver efficiencies to keep healthcare systems sustainable in the face of rising costs.